MENU

 Iterations

-Surfacing critical contents on the homepage
+Surfacing critical contents at first glance

 I lead 5+ rounds of design critic sessions with the PM, UI design lead, and engineers to iterate on the designs.
 The final version gathered critical information that was scattered in the page during our first version, and presented in a clear at a glance view.